asjosik1991/lattice-symmetries/python/tutorial.md

 #### Symmetry as Permutations

-The full power of `lattice_symmetries` manifests if one use symmetries when constructing symmetry adapted basis and linear operators acting on the corresponding Hilbert space.
+The full power of `lattice_symmetries` manifests if one uses symmetries when constructing symmetry-adapted basis and linear operators acting on the corresponding Hilbert space.
 The symmetries are constructed with the help of expressions, and are represented as a permutation group of indices;
 `lattice_symmetries` uses sympy to represent permutations, therefore one can take a look at sympy documentation for more details.